Wasserwecken/bachelorthesis/readme.md

 While a surface can be seperated into layers, and the materials which made up the layers are treated seperatly, the surfaces still exists in the environment as single surface.
 This means the environment where the surface exists has a strong influence to it.
 The best example are the trampled chewing gums from the pub floor.
 This property of this specific floor is based on the location.
 A wodden floor in a living room may not have this proeprty.
 But there is another property of the pub floor where additional inforation about the location is needed to see and replicate it: The floor is located in a smoking area.
 Also the floor has all over like "freckles".
 After a close inspection, these freckles are burned spots from thrown away and trampled cigarett ends.

 ![alt][SEP02]
-> *Left: Plank of a floor in a Pub, Mid:  burned spots from thrown away and trampled cigarett ends, Right: discoloration from spilled liquids*
+> *Left: Plank of a floor in a Pub, Mid: burned spots from trampled cigarett ends, Right: color variation due to spilled liquids*

 Environmental influences have are the factors which make materials finnaly beliveable.
 Thinking of possible chemical and physical interactions and their duration through time will give a procedural materials the final touch.
 Therefore it is important of gatherin information about location and story of the environment where the material have to be placed.

 # Toolbox of algorithms
+To use and replicate information from the analysis, first a overview of the technical possibilities has to be created.
+Therefore available algorithms and mathematical functions are categorised by their tasks.
+This has to be done because on the one hand interfaces in render applications have diffrent predefined algorithms and functions, still serving the same purpose, or their missing.
+On the other hand, due to the shader-environment, solutions with fitting algorithms have to be found to break some restrictions.
+With that there is an advantage created where, due to the categorisation, algorithms can be added, exchanged or altered in the render application interfaces.
+The categorization works like a toolbox with which defined tasks have to be solved.
+However, the tools contained therein can be selected by yourself.

+By creating materials for this thesis, i have collected many algorithms for diffrent purposes.
+This collection resulted into a small framework of GLSL functions dedicated for creating procedural materials.
+By collecting algorithms and creating materials, categories for algorithms has evolved.
+These categories showed to cover most algorithms and tasks.

+## Math
+Trigonometry, common, vector, gemoetric

+## Noise

+## UV

+## Shapes

+## Easing

+## Helper